Author: Courts of Spain

 Spain vs Universal Pictures International Spain SL, December 2022, Audiencia Nacional, Case No SAN 5855/2022 - ECLI:EN:AN:2022:5855

 Universal Pictures International Spain SL is a distributor of films on the Spanish Market.
 It distributes films both from related parties (Universal Pictures) and from unrelated parties.
 Following an audit, the Spanish tax authorities issued an assessment where the remuneration received for distribution of films from related parties had been compared to the remuneration received from distribution of films from unrelated parties and where the pricing of the controlled transactions had been adjusted accordingly .
 Not satisfied with the assessment of additional income a complaint was filed by Universal Pictures International Spain SL.
-Judgement of the Court The Court predominantly held in favor of Universal Pictures International Spain SL.
+Judgment of the Court The Court predominantly held in favor of Universal Pictures International Spain SL.
 The distribution activities performed in regards of films from related parties were limited risk whereas the activities performed in regards of distribution of films from unrelated parties were fully fledged.
 Hence the pricing of the controlled ...
 Read more

 Spain vs LA REHOS, S.L., July 2022, Supreme Court, Case No 7268/2021, ATS 10616/2022 – ECLI:EN:TS:2022:10616A